Inside the black box: Neural network-based real-time prediction of US recessions: Variable importance

 The main distinction from LIME lies in how instances are weighted in the regression model.
 In LIME, the weighting is determined based on the proximity of instances to the original instance.
 The closer an instance is, the higher its weight in LIME.
 On the other hand, SHAP assigns weights to sampled instances based on the weight they would receive in the Shapley value estimation.
 Small coalitions (with fewer 1's) and large coalitions (with many 1's) receive the highest weights in SHAP.
-The underlying intuition is that we gain the most knowledge about individual features when we can study their effects in isolation.
-For a coalition consisting of a single feature, we can observe the isolated main effect of that feature on the prediction.
-When a coalition includes all features except one, we can learn about the total effect of that particular feature, including both the main effect and feature interactions.
-However, if a coalition comprises half the features, it provides limited insight into the contribution of an individual feature due to the numerous possible coalitions with half of the features.
+The underlying intuition is that the most knowledge about individual variables can be obtained when their effects can be studied in isolation.
+For a coalition consisting of a single variable, the isolated main effect of that variable on the prediction can be observed.
+When a coalition includes all variables except one, it reports the total effect of that particular variable, including the main effect and variable interactions.
+However, if a coalition comprises half the variables, it provides limited insight into the contribution of an individual variable due to the numerous possible coalitions with half of the variables.

-The SHAP values for logistic regression models are computed by the KernelSHAP method using KernelExplainer from SHAP package in python, whereas the SHAP values for deep learning models are approximated by an enhanced version of the DeepLIFT (Deep Learning Important FeaTures) algorithm introduced by \citet{shrikumar2017} using DeepExplainer from the same package.
+The SHAP values for logit models are computed using the KernelSHAP method using KernelExplainer from the SHAP package in Python.
+In contrast, the SHAP values for deep learning models are approximated by an enhanced version of the DeepLIFT algorithm introduced by \citet{shrikumar2017} using DeepExplainer from the same package.
 DeepLIFT is a method used to analyze the output prediction of a neural network for a specific input.
-It achieves this by backpropagating the contributions of all neurons in the network to each feature of the input.
-DeepLIFT compares the activation of each neuron to its reference activation and assigns contribution scores based on the difference between them.
-Unlike other approaches, DeepLIFT has the ability to uncover dependencies that may be overlooked.
+It achieves this by backpropagating the contributions of all units in the network to each input variable.
+DeepLIFT compares the activation of each unit to its reference activation, where for each variable, its sample mean is used as the reference input, and contribution scores are assigned based on the difference between them.
+Unlike other approaches, DeepLIFT can uncover dependencies that may be overlooked.
 It can also consider positive and negative contributions separately.
 Additionally, the scores can be efficiently computed in a single backward pass.